telliott99/MySwift/part1/characters.rst

     ♥ 1
     >

-Three bytes in memory and on disk, but one character.
+Three bytes in memory and on disk, but one character according to ``countElements``.

 Expand the example: